pranavg009/Apartmental_Rental_Agreement_Red_Flag-/README.md

 - Voice/Accessibility Mode relies on the browser's built-in Web Speech API; voice quality and availability vary by browser (works in Chrome/Edge/Safari; not guaranteed in every environment) and requires the app to run in an actual browser tab, not a headless context.

----

-## 11. Future Improvements

-- Layer an LLM (via the existing `*_with_llm` hooks) for unstructured/non-numbered agreements.
-- Add OCR bounding-box heatmap overlay directly on scanned PDF images.
-- Expand the reference knowledge base with real state-level tenancy rules (with citations).
-- Add downloadable audio (MP3) export of the summary for offline listening, using a server-side TTS library, as an alternative to the browser-based Web Speech API.